-The mumps are caused by a virus.
-The virus is spread from person to person by drops of moisture from your respiratory tract, such as when you sneeze.
+Mumps is caused by a virus.
+The virus spreads from person to person by drops of moisture from the nose and mouth, such as through sneezing.
 It is also spread through direct contact with items that have infected saliva on them.

-Mumps most often occurs in children ages 2 - 12 who have not been vaccinated against the disease.
-However, the infection can occur at any age.
-The time between being exposed to the virus and getting sick (incubation period) is about 12 - 24 days.
+Mumps most often occurs in children ages 2 through 12 who have not been vaccinated against the disease.
+However, the infection can occur at any age and may also be seen in college age students.

 Mumps may also infect the:

 There is no specific treatment for mumps.
 The following things can be done to relieve symptoms:

 - Apply ice or heat packs to the neck area.

 - Take acetaminophen (Tylenol) to relieve pain.
-(Do not give aspirin to children with a viral illness because of the risk for Reye syndrome.)
+Do not give aspirin to children with a viral illness because of the risk for Reye syndrome.